speechcatcher-asr/speechcatcher/README.md

     text = speechcatcher.recognize(speech2text, speech, rate, quiet=True, progress=False)

+Currently, you would need to put your script into the same folder as speechcatcher.py, but this might be fixed in an upcoming release when speechcatcher is a proper Python module.

 ## Speechcatcher training

 Speechcatcher models are trained by using Whisper large as a teacher model: